 If you fall in any of the below categories, it is advisable for you to keep the records for at least 5 years:

-- You claimed a deduction for depreciation, ie, decline in the value of your asset in the past.
+- You claimed a deduction for depreciation, ie, a decline in the value of your asset in the past.

-- You have Acquired or disposed of an asset recently.
+- You have acquired or disposed of an asset recently.

 For other taxpayers, it is advisable that they maintain records for at least 2 years.

-“Must follow” record keeping habits:
+“Must follow” record-keeping habits:

-- List down the tax deductions: you need to be smart enough to lit down all the tax deductions which you are eligible for.
+- List down the tax deductions: you need to be smart enough to list down all the tax deductions which you are eligible for.
 You need to keep a track of expenses of all kinds and the total amounts of deductions available for them.

 - Backup the receipts: it’s a good idea to keep a scanned copy or a photograph of each receipt.
 Electronic copies are better than physical ones in every sense: